So you're thinking about switching to AT&T.

-If you're reading this guide, you're probably at least thinking about switching to AT&T. Maybe you have already made the decision and just want the lowdown on how the process works.
-While changing cellular providers can seem daunting, rising competition between carriers makes it an attractive option.
-Between new service offerings like unlimited data plans, and most carriers giving you money to pay off your early termination fees, you might just find an AT&T switch promotion that makes it worth it to you.
+Maybe you're not happy with your wireless provider and you're just shopping around.
+Or maybe you have already made the decision and just want the lowdown on how to switch to AT&T. While changing wireless carriers can seem daunting, rising competition between wireless providers makes it an attractive option.
+Between new s3210ervice offerings, like unlimited talk, text, and data plans, installment plans for buying a new device, and most carriers giving you money to pay off your early termination fees, you might just find an AT&T switch promotion that makes it worth it to you.

 Regardless of your reason for wanting to change cell phone companies, you'll need to know details like what's involved in the process and whether you'll need to buy a new device.
-In this guide, I'll give you an overview of what to expect when switching to AT&T from other major carriers.
+You're in the right place.
+I'm going to give you an overview of the benefits of switching to AT&T, whether you'll need a new phone, plus answer some frequently asked questions about making the move.

 Promotion to Switch to AT&T

-Virtually all of the major carriers offer some type of incentive to get you to switch over, and AT&T is no exception.
-Deals for switching to AT&T's cell phone plans change on a regular basis, so be sure to check the website when you're ready to make the change so you can take advantage of all current promotions.
+Virtually all of the major wireless carriers offer some type of incentive to get you to switch over, and AT&T is no exception, featuring LTE network coverage that falls second to Verizon.
+Deals for switching to any of AT&T's cell phone plans change on a regular basis, so be sure to check the website when you're ready to make the change so you can take advantage of all current promotions.

 - You must be switching to AT&T from Verizon, Sprint, or T-Mobile.